wimols/wimols.github.io/_posts/2020-12-24-avebury-part-five.md

 <p style="text-align: center; font-size: 12pt;"><span style="color: blue;"><i>This photo can be seen on the http://isida-project.org/england_2014/silbury.htm website.
 Three drastic courses were unsuccessful.</i></span></p>

-Since 2007 the hill has been stabilised again.
+Since 2007 the hill has been <span style="color: blue;">stabilised</span> again.
 Through incoming cosmic radiation (muons) one tries to find out a bit more about its contents and in the process one has left the really drastic actions, which may have done more harm than good.
 This is based on the experience gained in the archaeological research of some pyramids in Egypt.

 # Trivial functions.
 The official name Silbury Hill Round Barrow contains a reference to a burial mound.
 This is clearly a <span style="color: blue;">mistake</span>.
 In the search for another reason to build the hill, two possibilities have emerged recently: